Best Grow Lights for Indoor Plants: A Practical Guide

 By Ellen Hermance · PlantCareAI Editorial

-Not all homes get enough natural light for houseplants; and even bright rooms can leave plants struggling through short winter days.
+Not all homes get enough natural light for houseplants, and even bright rooms can leave plants struggling through short winter days.
 A good grow light solves this, but choosing one can feel overwhelming with so many options.
 This guide breaks down the types, key specs, and how to use them effectively so your plants thrive year-round.

 -